Critical Thinking Exercises for Teams

 For Decision-Making

-Big decisions benefit from Pre-Mortem Analysis to surface risks, or Six Thinking Hats to ensure you've considered all angles.
+Use Pre-Mortem Analysis to surface risks, or Six Thinking Hats to ensure you've considered all angles.

 For Strategic Planning